splunk/public-o11y-docs/alerts-detectors-notifications/alerts-and-detectors/mute-notifications.rst

 .. _view-all-rules:

 -  On the :guilabel:`Muting rules` tab, by default, you can view a list of all active and scheduled muting rules.

-Use the :guilabel:`Status` filter to view different lists of muting rules.
-You can filter muting rules status by :strong:`Scheduled`, :strong:`Active`, :strong:`Expired`, :strong:`All`, or :strong:`Active and Scheduled`.
+   - Use the :guilabel:`Status` filter to view different lists of muting rules.
+You can filter muting rules by :strong:`Active and Scheduled`, :strong:`Active`, :strong:`Scheduled`, :strong:`Expired`, or :strong:`Any`.
+   - Select the arrow next to a muting rule name to expand the row and see more details about the muting rule.

+-  On the :guilabel:`Active alerts` tab, you can view a list of muted alerts by selecting the :guilabel:`All alerts` filter and changing it to :guilabel:`Only muted alerts`.
+Select the :strong:`Notifications muted` label next to the duration to view and edit muting rules for the associated alert.

--  On the :guilabel:`Detectors` and the :guilabel:`Active alerts` tabs, running or scheduled muting rules are indicated by :guilabel:`NOTIFICATIONS MUTED` labels next to the muted detector.
-You can select the label to view muting rules for the associated detector.
+-  On the :guilabel:`Detectors` tab, you can view a list of muted detectors by selecting the :guilabel:`All detectors` filter and changing it to :guilabel:`Only muted detectors`.
+Select the :strong:`Muted` label next to the detector name to view and edit muting rules for the associated detector.

-.. note:: If you select :guilabel:`NOTIFICATIONS MUTED` and the :strong:`Muting rules` tab displays an empty page, then the muting rule was created based on properties instead of created for a detector.
+.. note:: If you select :guilabel:`Muted` or :strong:`Notifications muted` and the :strong:`Muting rules` tab displays an empty page, then the muting rule was created based on properties instead of created for a detector.

 .. _muted-notifications: